Ancient Greek Law

 Law Givers

-Government officials appointed Law Givers that were impartial and did not take sides with individuals or specific groups.
+Government officials appointed Law Givers that was impartial and did not take sides with individuals or specific groups.
 The Law Givers were viewed as political outsiders.

 Court System

-Ancient Greeks setup a judicial system with courts in order to perform trials which led to convictions and sentencing of a criminal.
+Ancient Greeks set up a judicial system with courts in order to perform trials that led to convictions and sentencing of a criminal.
 The courts were not run by professionals.

 Jurors or the audience would then vote guilty or not guilty.
 A separate vote for sentencing also took place.